elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 * Depending on the size of your dataset, difPy will require more or less processing power and memory.
 If you are running difPy on a low-end computer, it may take a while to process a large dataset.
 It is recommended to have at least 8GB of memory for difPy for Desktop to run smoothly.

-* The desktop app is currently only available to beta testers on Windows.
+* The desktop app is currently only available on Windows via the Microsoft Store <https://go.difpy.app/desktop>`_.

 * The desktop app is currently in beta and may contain bugs.
 If you encounter any issues, please report it.
 See :ref:`dsk_feedback`.